5.3.6 International Law: Global

 It is tempting to leap to the conclusion that international law can never be a useful concept, because it doesn’t appear to have prevented repeated violence.
-One might think that enforceable international law would require some form of world government, and that this would be highly undesirable in practice: a perceived loss of sovereignty, as some people argued within the EU (220.127.116.11).
+One might think that enforceable international law would require some form of world government, which would be highly undesirable in practice: a perceived loss of sovereignty.

 The current system of international law is described in more detail below:

 ● The UN Security Council is its supreme authority (126.96.36.199), with five permanent members having the right of veto.
 Its authority is more dependent on political negotiation than on fixed rules, though, and some of its decisions have been ignored with impunity.

 ● There are several International Courts of Law to deal with different kinds of dispute (188.8.131.52).
 They operate with the consent of those who have signed up to them.

 ● The Geneva conventions deal with the conduct of war and related issues (184.108.40.206), obliging signatories to prosecute breaches through their own courts.